evilrobotindustries/nifty-generator/README.md

 # Nifty Generator

-Nifty Generator (ng) is a command line tool for generating NFT images/video/metadata based on a json configuration file.
-It works by randomly selecting attribute options and layering them to generate images.
-Video files are generated if audio files are included.
+Nifty Generator (`ng`) is a command line tool for generating NFT images/video/metadata based on a json configuration file.
+It works by randomly selecting attribute options and layering them to generate images and video.

-NOTE: this is still pre-release and as such, things such as config file structure are still subject to change.
+NOTE: this is still pre-release and as such, things are subject to change.

 ## Generation